 You'll also see signs about closures posted in advance in the stations.

-Security barricades will be in place in a number of locations.
+Security barricades will be in place in numerous locations.

-So to the degree possible, pick a viewing location that you can either walk to, or reach from a metro station well beyond the security zone.
+So with these restrictions in mind, pick a fireworks viewing location that you can either walk to, or reach from a metro station well beyond the security zone.

-Because of the massive crowds, congestion, and blocked off areas, this is not the night to count on getting a taxi or uber!
+Because of the massive crowds, congestion, and blocked off areas, this is not the night to count on getting a taxi or uber at any price!

 DoD photo by Navy Petty Officer 2nd Class Dominique Pineiro courtesy of Chairman of Joint Chiefs of Staff via Creative Commons license